kjaneczko/daily-life-manager/README.md

 # daily-life-manager
-Application to manage daily responsibilities like shopping, studying, things with deadline to not forget.
+Application to manage daily responsibilities and matters like shopping, studying, things with deadline to not forget.